adrian-mezei/angular-nest-template/backend/README.md

 $ npm run start:prod
 ```

-The application is configured to start in debugging mode and watch file changes and recompile changes automatically.

 ## Build

+The build artifacts will be stored in the `dist/` directory.

 ```bash
 # build the project
 $ npm run build
 ```

-The build artifacts will be stored in the `dist/` directory.

 ## Lint

+The linting is executed via [ESLint](https://eslint.org/).

 ```bash
 # run the linter
 $ npm run lint
 ```

-The linting is executed via [ESLint](https://eslint.org/).

 ## Format

+Formatting is executed via [Prettier](https://prettier.io/).

 ```bash
 # run the formatter